MYSTERY SCIENCE THEATER 3000

 Host segment 1: The SOL picks up Monad, an annoying robot

-Host segment 2: The SOL hits a field of star babies–and one of them needs changing!
+Host segment 2: The SOL hits a field of star babies — and one of them needs changing

-Host segment 3: With the SOL heading toward a black hole, Mike undergoes a terrifying but useful transformation!
+Host segment 3: With the SOL heading toward a black hole, Mike undergoes a terrifying but useful transformation

-End: The SOL reaches the edge of the universe and its inhabitants become beings of pure energy!
+End: The SOL reaches the edge of the universe and its inhabitants become beings of pure energy.
 Meanwhile, Dr. F. becomes unstuck in time, has a revelation and is reborn

 Stinger: “Faaar out!”

-1 Star2 Stars3 Stars4 Stars5 Stars (8 votes, average: 4.75 out of 5)
+1 Star2 Stars3 Stars4 Stars5 Stars (164 votes, average: 4.70 out of 5)

 • Mike writes about the episode and then Paul, Mary Jo and Kevin wrap up the season here.

 • In his writeup, Mike explains that the hilarious opening sketch was something that arose from a running gag in the writing room.
 I actually had an opportunity to use the thunderdome joke recently.
-Its message is still relevant.
+Its message is still timely.

 • I love how Mike does the Star Trek “shirt tug” before he says “Engage!”